Pico de Gallo

 Share this Recipe

 Pico de gallo is simple to make and easy to love.
-This recipe uses multiple measurements to make consistent batches, as well as annotations and variations.
+This recipe uses a variety of measurements (including weight and volume) to make consistent batches, as well as annotations and variations.

 - 450 g tomatoes (3 cups) seeded and finely diced